Elenionl/ELTabScrollController/README.md

     }
 ```
 --------------
-### Instead of Delegate, ELPickerView Use Closure to Handle Callback
+### Instead of Delegate, ELTabScrollController Use Closure to Handle Callback

 * There are rich callbacks as follow:
 ```Swift